SEB-Core/mongoose-recipes/README.md

 ### Confirmed Page

-We also need a page that confirms the password has been updated.
-We'll render it after we update the password in the database.
+You also need a page that confirms the password has been updated.
+You'll render it after you update the password in the database.

 ```sh
 touch ./views/auth/confirm.ejs